davewoodDD/davewoodDD.github.io/README.md

 So if using any code - please remove the personal typescript & use ur own images

-Regards the code , i am newbie - so it may not be professionally or tidily laid out or operationally effecient
+Regards the code , i am newbie - so it may not be professionally or tidily laid out or operationally efficient